How to apply

 All eligible applications received by the deadline will normally be considered at the next Expert Panel meeting.

-A minimum of three Expert Panel members will consider the applications and meet to agree recommendations for funding.
+A minimum of three Expert Panel members will consider the applications and meet to agree on recommendations for funding.
 Where there are conflicts of interest, Expert Panel members will not be involved in assessing the relevant applications.

 7. Application decision